0xPolygonMiden/miden-vm/docs/src/design/chiplets/bitwise.md

 Where, $op_{bit}$ is the unique [operation label](./main.md#operation-labels) of the bitwise operation.

-The request side constraint for the bitwise operation is described in the [stack bitwise operation section](../stack/u32_ops.md#u32and).
+The request side of the constraint for the bitwise operation is described in the [stack bitwise operation section](../stack/u32_ops.md#u32and).

 To provide the results of bitwise operations to the chiplets bus, we want to include values of $a$, $b$ and $z$ at the last row of the cycle.